Safer Internet Day 2018

 If you have any concerns or are looking for help and advice please ask to speak to Mrs Y Patel (Assistant Head Teacher) or Mr J Ashford (Senior IT Support Officer)

-Click on the link below for a simple and free way to protect your family on line.
+Click on the links below for a simple and free way to protect yourself and family on line , with Antivirus that is free.

 The four big internet providers - BT, Sky, Talk Talk and Virgin Media - provide their customers with free parental controls that can be activated at any time.
 Video tutorials on how to download and use these controls are available on the UK Safer Internet Centre website.